hpc-unibe-ch/hpc-unibe-ch.github.io/docs/slurm/gpus.md

    cuDNN/7.0.5-CUDA-9.1.85
 ```

-Run _module load <module>_ to load a specific version of CUDA:
+Run `module load <module>` to load a specific version of CUDA:

 ```Bash
 module load cuDNN/7.1.4-CUDA-9.2.88
 ```

 !!! types note ""
     If you need cuDNN you must load the cuDNN module.
-The appropriate CUDA version is then loaded as a dependency.
+The appropriate CUDA version is then loaded automatically as a dependency.

 ## Further Information